What are the challenges in implementing SAM?

 Aside from what are termed the mega-vendors (Microsoft, IBM, Oracle & SAP) there are a multitude of large, medium and small vendors offering software your organization is in all likelihood using.

 Every vendor has a different model for licensing and how it allocates your entitlement to use their software in different environments.
-One current hot area is virtualization and thin clients.
+One current hot area is virtualization and thin client environments.
 Many organizations implement these technologies as a way of saving money, but completely fail to take into account the implications this can have on their licensing agreements.
 As a result they end up non-compliant with additional costs and penalties that can far outweigh the initial savings.

 Usually, these instances of non-compliance are only discovered at the time of a vendor audit leading to unexpected costs and possible penalties.